-With these policies, if you’re over 50 and under 80 (and occasionally 85), you can’t be denied coverage.
-You won’t have to submit medical information or undergo a physical exam - acceptance is guaranteed.
+With these policies, if you're over 50 and under 80 (and occasionally 85), you can't be denied coverage.
+You won't have to submit information about your medical history or undergo a physical exam - acceptance is guaranteed.

 However, over 50s policies come with much lower payouts than term life insurance.
 They typically won't be enough to support a family but can offset any costs your survivors may incur in the immediate aftermath of your death, including funeral expenses.